mattmaynes2/aria/reports/final/3-Technical/5-Design/06-IPCProtocol.md

 }
 ```

-value: the new value that the device has fot the specified attribute
+value: the new value that the device has for the specified attribute

 ##### Query Device {-}